-Our net cash flows provided from operating activities in the first three months of 2004 totaled \$1.2 million.
-The major components of cash flows used for operating activities were net income of \$2.1 million, the net change in current assets and liabilities totaling \$1.9 million, and depreciation and amortization of \$1.0 million.
-Net cash used for investing activities included \$7.9 million for the purchase of short-term investments, less sales and maturities, and purchases of property, plant and equipment and other assets of \$0.8 million offset by a \$9.0 million payment on a note receivable.
-Cash provided by financing activities included \$0.9 million received from the issuance of stock upon the exercise of stock options offset by \$1.1 million for the payment of dividends.
-Cohu has a \$5 million bank line of credit, of which approximately \$2.5 million has been allocated to outstanding standby letters of credit, and working capital of \$155.8 million at March 31, 2004.
-We anticipate that present working capital and available borrowings under the line of credit will be sufficient to meet our operating requirements for at least the next twelve months.
+Our net cash flows provided from operating activities in the first nine months of 2004 totaled \$2.0 million.
+The major components of cash flows provided by operating activities were net income of \$14.2 million, offset by the net change in current assets and liabilities totaling \$15.2 million, and depreciation and amortization of \$3.0 million.
+The net change in current assets and liabilities included increases in accounts receivable and inventories of \$16.3 million and \$9.9 million, respectively.
+These increases were primarily attributable to the improved business conditions in the semiconductor equipment business that drove higher sales and order activity during the first six months of 2004.
+Net cash used for investing activities included \$4.6 million for the purchase of short-term investments, less sales and maturities, and purchases of property, plant and equipment and other assets of

+\$1.8 million offset by a \$9.0 million payment received on a note receivable.
+The purchases of property, plant and equipment were primarily made to support activities in the semiconductor equipment business and consisted of software and equipment used in manufacturing and other related functions.
+Cash used for financing activities included \$2.0 million received from the issuance of stock upon the exercise of stock options offset by \$3.2 million for the payment of dividends.

+In June 2004, Cohu renewed its \$5.0 million line of credit, which provides working capital.
+The line of credit requires us to maintain specified minimum levels of net worth, limits the amount of capital expenditures and to meet certain other financial covenants.
+We are currently in compliance with these covenants.
+Approximately \$2.5 million of the line of credit has been allocated to outstanding standby letters of credit, and Cohu had approximately \$2.5 million available for borrowing on September 30, 2004.
+We expect that we will continue to make capital expenditures to support our business and we anticipate that present working capital and available borrowings under the line of credit will be sufficient to meet our operating requirements for at least the next twelve months.